RadhikaG/ChatPretty/README.md

 * `server.py`: The Flask app which uses `imageGen.py`

 # To-do List
-* Add dynamic detection of people in the chat to web app
 * Make it fully-compatible with group chats
 * Make it graphically more accurate to the WhatsApp UI